 1 hour in between doses.
 Record the time you take each dose on a piece of paper or in the notes app on your phone.

-Don’t take your next dose if you feel worse, sleepy, or have a hard time focusing.
-If you feel this way, your dose may be too strong.
-If this happens, call the clinic.
+Don’t take your next dose if you feel worse, sleepy, sedated, or have a hard time focusing.
+If this happens, call the clinic as your dose may be too strong.

 Take your first dose.
 It will take 30 to 45 minutes for the medicine to start working.